NHMDenmark/DaSSCo-Integration/Documentation/flag_combinations_in_track.md

 empty doesnt concern this service

-status -> change in status
+required status -> change in status